-Reduced speed limits and traffic control will be in place for the duration of the work.
-We ask all road users to follow signs and any direction given by traffic control for the safety of workers and motorists.
+Once the second stage of works start, reduced speed limits and traffic control will be in place until the works are completed.
+We ask all road users to follow signs and any direction given by traffic control for the safety of workers and road users.

-Pedestrian access to the boat ramp, the Roberts Point kiosk, public toilets and existing businesses in the immediate vicinity will be maintained at all times during ferry operating hours.
+Pedestrian access to the boat ramp, the Roberts Point kiosk, public toilets and existing businesses nearby will be maintained at all times during ferry operating hours.

 Map of works